Gunjan-2002/Terraform_AWS_Infra_Project-1/README.md

    }
  }
 ```
-You can refer this documentation for Route Table.

-Terraform AWS Route Table Resource

-Now we will create a resource to link a route table with a subnet.
+7] Now we will create a resource to link a route table with a subnet.
 In this project, we are associating the same route table with both subnets, but in real life, we can create multiple route tables and associate them with different subnets.

 aws_5_rta.tf